 DXM also has mild serotonin and norepinephrine reuptake inhibitors — which means it can increase the concentrations of serotonin and norepinephrine in the brain.
 This effect explains the euphoric effects of DXM, especially in the 1st and 2nd plateau of effects.

 To summarize: The mechanisms involved with DXM include:

 - NMDA receptor antagonist

 Final Thoughts: Is DXM Safe?

 DXM is used as a “legal” high in most parts of the world.
-It’s most popular among young people due to the relatively high availability of this drug from local pharmacies in the form of over the counter cough medicine.
+It’s most popular among young people due to the relatively high availability of this drug from local pharmacies in the form of over-the-counter cough medicine.

 However, this doesn’t mean DXM is safe to use.
-In low doses as a cough-suppressant, DXM has shown very minimal side effects and low level of risk.
+In low doses as a cough-suppressant, DXM has shown very minimal side effects and a low level of risk.
 In higher, psychoactive doses, there are many negative side-effects associated with DXM use.

 It can lead to hyperthermia, loss of consciousness, lowered inhibition, and increased risk of self-inflicted or external harm.

 DXM can also become addictive over time — both behaviorally and physically.